vssrcj/pid-control/README.md

 * Kd: 128
 * Ki: 0.18

 If you use these parameters, the car approaches the line rapidly.
-It does it too well, and results in a jarring experience.
+It does this too well actuallt, and results in a jarring experience.

-If you smooth these results (make them proportionally smalle), you get:
+If you smooth these results (make them proportionally smaller), you get:
 * Kp: 0.052
 * Kd: 2.56
 * Ki: 0.0035